 Taking care of your child’s oral health is just as important as taking care of your child’s physical health.
-After all, studies show that oral health and overall health are closely related; poor oral health has been linked to a number of health concerns, including heart disease and diabetes.
-Yet, many parents have the misconception that caring for baby teeth isn’t vital since those teeth will fall out and be replaced by permanent teeth anyway.
-That’s simply not the case.
+After all, studies show that oral health and overall health are closely related; poor oral health has been linked to several health concerns, including heart disease and diabetes.
+Yet, many parents believe that caring for baby teeth isn’t vital since those teeth will fall out and be replaced by permanent teeth anyway.
+That’s not the case.
 For your child’s overall health and well-being, it’s essential to establish good oral health habits from day one.
 Let’s discuss some of the most common oral health concerns facing children below:

 - Losing teeth too early.
-Sometimes, children lose their baby teeth too early; typically, this is the result of injury or severe tooth decay.
+Sometimes, children lose their baby teeth too early; typically, this results from injury or severe tooth decay.
 This is problematic because baby teeth serve as space savers for eventual permanent teeth.
 When they fall out too early, the remaining baby teeth may shift, leaving little or no room for the permanent tooth to emerge.
 This results in a permanent tooth that is titled or otherwise misaligned.
 How can you prevent early tooth loss?
 Help your child establish good oral hygiene habits from day one.
 When your child engages in contact sports, make sure he wears a mouth guard to protect his teeth.
 When early tooth loss does occur, consult with your child’s dentist.
-He or she may recommend a device known as a space maintainer that works by holding the space open until the permanent tooth beings to emerge.
+They may recommend a device known as a space maintainer that works by holding the space open until the permanent tooth emerges.

 - Bottle-related tooth decay.
 It’s no secret that sugar is not a friend to teeth—baby teeth included.
 When bottles are filled with sweet drinks—think milk, formula, juice, diluted juice, and soda—the teeth are in frequent contact with sugars.
 This is especially true if a baby falls asleep with a bottle in his mouth.
 To help prevent bottle-related tooth decay, never let your baby fall asleep with a bottle in his crib or bed.
 Avoid dipping pacifiers in sugar or sweetened liquids.
 Between meals, offer water instead of sugar-loaded fruit juices.
-After giving a bottle, use a wet wash cloth to gently wipe residue from your baby’s teeth.
+After giving a bottle, use a wet washcloth to wipe residue from your baby’s teeth gently.

 To learn more about the oral health problems commonly impacting children, contact TruBlu Dentistry in Burbank and Chicago today.